EbonyGunwhy/Ferret/README.md

                 associated with the model.
 This argument is optional.

 ## Defining a simple linear model.
-The following is a description of how to make the following model available for use in Ferret,
+In order to make a simple linear model available for use in Ferret, such as

-    *y = ax + b*
+    y = ax + b

     where a and b are parameters.

+the following steps must be followed.

+1. Write a function that executes the mathematical model.

+    import numpy as np
+    def linearModel(x, a, b, constantsString=None):
+         return np.multiply(x,a) + b

+ 2. Every model library file must have a **returnModelList** function.
+Within the **returnModelList** function, define a model object to represent the above model.

+        linear = Model(shortName='Linear',
+                     longName ='Linear',
+                     xDataInputOnly = True,
+                     modelFunction = linearModel,
+                     parameterList = setUpParametersForLinearModel(),
+                     variablesList = setUpVariablesForAllModels())

+The functions **setUpParametersForLinearModel** and  **setUpVariablesForAllModels** are defined outside the class and they return lists of parameters and variables respectively.

 For example, in the following code snippet a model object called *HF1_2CFM_2DSPGR* is created,
     '''
     HF1_2CFM_2DSPGR = Model(shortName='HF1-2CFM+2DSPGR',